LiveSvelte [![GitHub](https://img.shields.io/github/stars/woutdp/live_svelte?style=social)](https://github.com/woutdp/live_svelte) [![Hex.pm](https://img.shields.io/hexpm/v/live_svelte.svg)](https://hex.pm/packages/live_svelte) Svelte inside Phoenix LiveView with seamless end-to-end reactivity ![log

 Disabling SSR

 SSR is enabled by default when you install LiveSvelte.
-If you don't want to use Server-Side Rendering for Svelte, you have 2 options:
+If you don't want to use Server-Side Rendering for Svelte, you can disable it in the following ways:

 Globally